Tuk-Tuk – a local transport option and one of the best transport options to travel the world

 Flying into Sydney, Australia

 When thinking about travel options to travel the world, the quickest way to travel from A to B is to fly.
-Depending on the route chosen and the length of your flight, your flight can take a few ice-filled drinks, wrestles with packets of peanuts, a dinner, a light refreshment, a breakfast, hopefully a snooze, a couple of trips to the loo and maybe a movie or two.
+Yep, air travel is the fastest transport option to travel the world.
+And depending on the route chosen and the length of your flight, your flight can take a few ice-filled drinks, wrestles with packets of peanuts, a dinner, a light refreshment, a breakfast, hopefully a snooze, a couple of trips to the loo and maybe a movie or two.
 And that’s only if you are flying in a plane.
 There are also helicopters to throw into the mix.

 To get you flying, there are a variety of ticket options available.
 One-way, return, open jaw, multi-stop and round-the-world plane tickets are the most popular.
 Some tickets are cheaper at certain times of the year.
 Before you buy a plane ticket investigate prices during peak, off-peak and shoulder seasons.
 My advice is to shop around until you find a ticket that suits you and your budget.
-To compare and book the best airfare I recommend visiting Booking.com.
-Yes, they are an accommodation booking site but I also use them on a regular basis to compare airfares.
-You can get airfare and accommodation package deals.
-That takes care of the airfare and accommodation in the one go!
+To compare and book the best airfare I recommend visiting Skyscanner.

 Many countries have their own domestic airline/s as well as an international carrier.
 Domestic airlines usually have special deals on their airfares to attract locals to travel by plane.
 Single flight and or return tickets within a country are often easy to purchase on-line yourself direct from the airline.
 There are also budget carriers offering cheap fares, but you don’t always know about these carriers until you are in the country.